-In light of this, Tualatin Park Veterinary Clinic is enacting a new vaccination schedule at our clinic.
 Many of the vaccinations we have traditionally known as annual vaccines will be given every three years.
-We will still recommend that your pet be seen annually for an exam, and your pet may still need some annual vaccinations, but certainly not as many as before.
+We will still recommend that your pet be seen annually for a wellness exam,.

 As in any other medical treatment at Tualatin Park Veterinary Clinic, we will tailor a vaccination schedule to be most appropriate for your pet’s lifestyle.
 There is not one treatment plan appropriate for every patient.
 After thorough examination and discussion with our doctor and team members, we hope to offer you and your pet a vaccination schedule that maintains his wellness while not over vaccinating.